CompIsle/ES-U15-A2/doc/README.md

 ***User Feedback***

-The white of the first design is too harsh on the eye, a bit straining.
+"The white of the first design is too harsh on the eye, a bit straining.
 The "apply now" button without a border is boring.
-The layout on second design is more cohesive and visually interesting.
+The layout on second design is more cohesive and visually interesting."- User 1
-The font makes the second design satisfying and cozy to look at.
+"The font makes the second design satisfying and cozy to look at."- User 2

 After hearing this feedback, I made the decision to opt for the darker colour palette as it seems to be better received by users and holds the following benefits: